SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 if tariff is active (tariff_end = false) then
     tariff_end = false
     last_charged_date = current date
-    if new tariff is monthly and the flag “to charge” is not set (charge) then tariff_end_date = the first day of the next month from the current date else
+    if new tariff is monthly and the flag "to charge" is not set (charge) then tariff_end_date = the first day of the next month from the current date else
         tariff_end_date = tomorrow date
 else (tariff is not active: tariff_end = true)
     last_charged_date = yesterday date
     if new tariff is monthly then
-        if the flag “to charge” is set (charge) then tariff_end_date = current date
+        if the flag "to charge" is set (charge) then tariff_end_date = current date
             tariff_end = true
         else
             tariff_end_date = the first day of the next month from the current date tariff_end = false
-    if the new tariff is everyday then if the flag “to charge” is set(charge) then tariff_end_date = current date
+    if the new tariff is everyday then if the flag "to charge" is set(charge) then tariff_end_date = current date
             tariff_end = true
         else